 John retired in 1996 to begin the type of retirement most dream of.
 He and Ruth would travel to Poland, Africa, Egypt, and more than a dozen other countries.
 He became an officer and caller for The Dover English Country Dancers.
 Kicking up his heels would lead to his “big screen” debut in the independent film, “The Dish and the Spoon.”
 He volunteered at the Dover Public Library’s Book Barn.
 In his spare time, he honed his golf swing and enjoyed area courses as a member of MISCA, and worked out regularly at the Lifestyle Fitness Center, where he has been a member for more than 25 years.

 After years of teaching country dancing and fascinating facts about the civil war at the Lifelong Learning Center in Lewes, he became a leader in bringing lifelong learning to older adults in Dover.
 Here too he brought his insight and sense of humor to the classroom.
 At age 77, he reminded his grandchildren how to live adventurously, when he led them on a zip-lining adventure in the Poconocs.

-Page 2 of 2 - John F. Bochnowski will be missed by all those whose lives he touched, but especially his wife Ruth, his children, Bruce Bochnowski (of Milford), Jean Bochnowski and her partner Karen (of Norristown, PA) and Andrea B. Maucher (of Dover); his grandchildren, Zachary, Emily, Lucy, and Ravy; and his sisters-in-law, cousins, nieces and nephews.
+John F. Bochnowski will be missed by all those whose lives he touched, but especially his wife Ruth, his children, Bruce Bochnowski (of Milford), Jean Bochnowski and her partner Karen (of Norristown, PA) and Andrea B. Maucher (of Dover); his grandchildren, Zachary, Emily, Lucy, and Ravy; and his sisters-in-law, cousins, nieces and nephews.

 In lieu of flowers, the family requests donations to the Friends of Dover Public Library, 35 Lockerman Plaza, Dover, DE 19901 or Delaware Hospice (who brought kindness and dignity to the end of his days), 911 S. DuPont Highway, Dover, DE 19810.